-The SENCO writes a report for the Governors for every curriculum governor meeting to inform them about the progress of children with special educational needs or disabilities; this report does not refer to individual children and confidentiality is maintained at all times.

-One of the Governors, Mrs F Miller, is responsible for special educational needs and meets regularly with the SENCO.
+The SENCO writes a report for the Governors to inform them about the progress of children with special educational needs or disabilities; this report does not refer to individual children and confidentiality is maintained at all times.
+One of the Governors, Mrs L Greene, is responsible for special educational needs and meets with the SENCO.
 The Governors agree priorities for spending within the special educational needs budget with the overall aim that all children receive the support they need in order to make progress and continue to be a valued member of the school community.
 The governors have a strategic plan alongside the head teacher so that the resources are allocated to meet the needs of all children in the school.
 The school budget includes the costing of teaching assistants and intervention programs delivered by teachers.
-The school also finances the work completed in schools by the educational psychologist, behavior support advisor and the Multi Agency team.
+The school also finances the work completed in schools by the educational psychologist, behaviour support advisor and the Multi Agency team.
 Specialist equipment is usually supported by Derbyshire County Council.